lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/big_data_frameworks.md

 A: Please check the work capability on a simple example.
 The source of warnings could be ssh etc, and it could be not affecting the frameworks

+!!! help
-Note: If you have questions or need advice, please see [https://www.scads.ai/services](https://www.scads.ai/services) or contact the HPC support.
+    If you have questions or need advice, please see [https://www.scads.ai/services](https://www.scads.ai/services) or contact the HPC support.